achuthpv/ldap_printer/README.md

 ## Installation
 - Make sure you have sudo permissions and python 2 installed.
 This project is written only for linux based OS
 - Make sure firefox is installed in system and can be triggered using `firefox` command
+- Make sure your internet connection is ready before installation starts
 - Install dependencies

   ```bash